 The trip out to Cheyenne Mountain was mostly comfortable and Dean made sure to stretch his leg out regularly.
 He was always going to hate flying, but after years with the Marines, he was used to it.
 He even managed a short nap.

-“Alright boys and girls, time to get up and move out to,” the Staff Sergeant who had collected his group barked.
+“Alright, boys and girls, time to get up and move out to,” the Staff Sergeant who had collected his group for the bus portion of the trip barked.

 “Winchester, Dean, group two!”

-Twenty-four hours later and he wasn’t sure if the warnings had been due enough.
+Twenty-four hours later and he wasn’t sure if the warnings had been dire enough.
 Aliens, gods, spaceships and more.
 It all made his head spin.
 What had he gotten into?